On the Flexibility Potential of a Swiss Distribution Grid: Opportunities and Limitations: Methodology

 where the Jacobian submatrices are defined component-wise as:

 where $g_{ik}$, $b_{ik}$, and $b_{ik}^{sh}$ are the series conductance, series susceptance, and shunt susceptance, respectively, of the line from node $i$ to $k$.
 Here, we neglect shunt conductances for simplicity.
 Hence, the operating point power injections $P_{ref,i}$ and $Q_{ref,i}$ are $Q_{ref,i} = - \sum_{j \ne i} b_{ij}^{sh}$ and $P_{ref,i} = 0$.
 Furthermore, we define the PCC as the slack bus constraint, with fixed voltage magnitude of 1~p.u. and angle of 0 degrees.
+The accuracy of the linear model was validated against a nonlinear AC power flow solution over a 24-hour historical simulation of the case study.
+The results yielded a mean absolute error of 0.0001~p.u. for nodal voltage magnitudes and $0.004^\circ$ for voltage angles.
+While approximation errors typically increase under more stressed operating conditions, such linearizations remain sufficiently accurate for the purpose of flexibility quantification in this study \cite{contreras2018, bolognani2016, nerowski2024}.

 Two types of grid constraints may restrict distribution grid flexibility.
 First, line limits restrict the maximum apparent power flowing in the grid, formally defined as ${\sqrt{{P_{ik}^{t}}^2 + {Q_{ik}^{t}}^2} \leq S_{ik,max}}$.
 Similarly to the constraints on \acp{BESS}, we reformulate these nonlinear constraints, using regular polygons \cite{contreras2018}.
 Second, net power injections at all nodes are restricted by voltage limits, delimited by $U_\text{min}$ and $U_\text{max}$.